 In order to reach its objectives and adequately support its operations and infrastructures, the S2R JU will allocate funds to procure the necessary services and supplies.
-In order to make procurement and contract management as effective and cost-efficient as possible, the S2R JU makes use of Service Level Agreements (SLAs) concluded with relevant Commission Services and inter-institutional framework contracts (FWC) available to them.
+In order to make procurement and contract management as effective and cost-efficient as possible, the S2R JU makes use of Service Level Agreements (SLAs) concluded with relevant Commission Services and inter-institutional framework contracts (FWC) available to them, as well as established and future synergies with syster partnerships.

-In 2021, the S2R JU foresees to run several procurement procedures for middle or low-value contracts14, implement existing FWC and select individual exteral experts based on a Call for expression of interest (CEI).
+In 2022, the S2R JU foresees to run several procurement procedures for middle or low-value contracts , implement existing FWCs and select individual external experts based on a call for expression of interest (CEI).